ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 How can we create a synthetic network that has a given degree distribution?
 This is a central question in network modeling.

 A general way to create synthetic networks with a specified degree distribution p_k is the “configuration model”.
-The inputs to this model is a) the desired number of nodes n, and b) the degree ki of each node i .
+The inputs to this model is
+- a) the desired number of nodes n, and
+- b) the degree ki of each node i .

 The collection of all degrees specifies the degree distribution of the synthetic network.

 ![M2L04_Fig16](imgs/M2L04_Fig16.jpeg)
 *The Configuration Model, Figure 4.15 from networksciencebook.com by Albert-László Barabási*

-The configuration model starts by creating the n nodes: node i has ki available “edge stubs”.
-Then, we keep selecting randomly two available stubs and connect them together with an edge, until there are no available stubs.
-The process is guaranteed to cover all stubs as long as the sum of all node degrees is even.
+The configuration model starts by creating the n nodes: _node i has ki available “edge stubs”.
+Then, we keep selecting randomly two available stubs and connect them together with an edge, until there are no available stubs_. _The process is guaranteed to cover all stubs as long as the sum of all node degrees is even._

 The configuration model process is random and so it creates different networks each time, allowing us to produce an ensemble of networks with the given degree distribution.